 Imagine this as a permanent garden feature using Mayfair and Sienna!

-If you would like some assistance with your patio design, why not contact your local Tobermore Paving and Walling centre.
+If you would like some assistance with your patio design, visit our Design Services page.
 We have several levels of design services available and we can also help you find a paving contractor to carry out the work.
-For more information on how we could help you, please call 028 7964 2411 or visit one of our paving centres in Tobermore, Bangor, Dublin or Cork!
+For more information on how we could help you, please call 028 7964 2411 or visit the Tobermore Paving Centre.